haasem/haasem.github.io/README.md

 Available immediately from 01.06.2024 - digital remote working is preferred, with the option of holding individual appointments or workshops on-site.

-My hourly rate is 95€ per hour - traveling expenses against invoice.
+My daily rate is €1045 - traveling expenses against invoice.

 ## Short Overview